How to Teach Your Child the Alphabet: 12 Simple Tips - Baby Chick

 Sand Paper Letters

-Squirt shaving cream on a table and have your child say and write letters in the cream.
-Your child can easily smooth it out to erase it and start again!
+Squirt shaving cream onto a table, and have your child say and write letters in it.
+Your child can easily smooth it out, erase it, and start again!
 Sand trays can also be used for this purpose.

 Pipe cleaners are a fun way to practice letter formation and fine motor practice!

 Sing songs that combine letters, sounds, and movement.
-Heidi Songs (here) has catchy songs for learning upper- and lower-case alphabet formation.
+Heidi Songs offers catchy songs to help learn upper- and lowercase letter formation.

 5. Sandpaper Letters